Investigation of a Citizen Above Suspicion: Accolades

 The film was highly regarded in its own time, winning the Academy Award for Best Foreign Language Film, and both the FIPRESCI Prize and the Grand Prize at the 1970 Cannes Film Festival.
 Also it won the Edgar Award for Best Motion Picture from the Mystery Writers of America.

 Cancelled remake

 The Cannon Group had hoped to remake the original film with Andrei Konchalovsky (of Runaway Train fame) attached to direct.
 Paul Schrader was attached to write, as he wrote both a story treatment and a screenplay.
-It was going to have either Al Pacino or Christopher Walken to star in the remake.
-Originally, Cannon released an ad, planning to shoot in October 1987, and having it premiere it at Cannes in 1988, although it never got made as it was shelved.
-It remained shelved until in the 90s, when it was resurrected by Jodie Foster's production company Egg Pictures.
+It was going to have either Al Pacino or Christopher Walken to star.
+Originally, Cannon released an ad, planning to shoot in October 1987, and premiere it at Cannes in 1988, although it never got made, and it was shelved.
+It remained shelved until the 90s, when it was resurrected by Jodie Foster's production company Egg Pictures.
 Sidney Lumet was attached to direct, but the film never made it beyond pre-production.